 FLAC Quality

-FLAC is suitable for everyday audio playback and archival, with support for tagging, cover art and fast seeking.
+FLAC reduces bandwidth and storage requirements without sacrificing the integrity of the audio source.
+A digital audio recording (such as a CD track) encoded to FLAC can be decompressed into an identical copy of the audio data.
+Audio sources encoded to FLAC are typically reduced in size 40 to 50 percent (46% according to their own comparison).FLAC is suitable for everyday audio playback and archival, with support for tagging, cover art and fast seeking.
 FLAC's free and open source royalty-free nature makes it well-supported by many software applications, but FLAC playback support in portable audio devices and dedicated audio systems is limited at this time.
 On January 29, 2003, Xiphophorus (now called the Xiph.Org Foundation) announced the incorporation of FLAC under their banner, alongside Vorbis, Theora, Speex, and others.

 FLAC Links

-FLAC Home Page
+FLAC Home Pagehttp://flac.sourceforge.net/

 Wikipedia Flac Page